smileart/omg/README.md

  | |  | | |\/| | | |_ | |   | | | '_ \/ __| __/ _` | | |/ _ \ '__|
  | |__| | |  | | |__| |_|  _| |_| | | \__ \ || (_| | | |  __/ |
   \____/|_|  |_|\_____(_) |_____|_| |_|___/\__\__,_|_|_|\___|_|
-    * One More Gear v.0.0.2
+    * One More Gear Set v.0.0.2

 ```

 WARNING!
 ===============
-Before using any of those scripts, make sure you have read its code and agree with every action it's going to do with your system!
+Before using any of these scripts, make sure you have read the code and agree with every action it's going to do on your system!

-This set of scripts is distributed in the hope of being useful, but is provided AS IS with ABSOLUTELY NO WARRANTY!
+This set of scripts is distributed with the hope of being useful, but is provided AS IS with ABSOLUTELY NO WARRANTY!

 What